Best Men's Beanies of 2021

 Finding a piece of gear you love is great, and it's even better when you love the way it looks.
 Our panel of experts and gear heads rated each beanie's appearance side-by-side to find out which ones would have you looking your best.
 We looked at the materials used, the color choices, the branding, and each beanie's overall aesthetics to determine which ones were the most stylish.

 No one wants to look bad in what they wear, so we used an expert panel to pick out which men's beanies will have you looking tip-top this season.
-Our top hats in style and looks came in as the Carhartt Acrylic Watch Hat and The North Face Salty Dog Beanie.
+Our top hats in style and looks came in as the Carhartt Knit Cuffed Beanie and The North Face Salty Dog Beanie.
 We found that no matter what your activity or style, everyone loved the look of these beanies.

 Our testers didn't find too many of the beanies to be unappealing, but some were perhaps not for everyone.
 The Satinior Trawler has a particular style and wasn't suited to many needs aside from a casual outfit.
-Top Level's Plain Skull Knit Cap was by no means unattractive, yet it was lower in our rankings as it was very nondescript and plain, with no standout traits in appearance.
+Top Level's Cuffed hat was by no means unattractive, yet it was lower in our rankings as it was very nondescript and plain, with no standout traits in appearance.

 Craftsmanship and Quality